oracle-quickstart/oci-palo-alto-networks/drg-nlb-use-case/README.md

 For example:
 $ ssh –i id_rsa admin@${oci_core_instance.ha-vms.0.public_ip}
 3. Set the user password for the administrator.
-    - Enter the command: set user admin password
+    - Enter the command to go to config mode: configure
     - Change the password using command: set mgt-config users admin password
 4. Save the configuration.
 Enter the command: commit After saving the password, you should run the first time wizard in the VM Series UI: